1. Feature Overview

 - All territories must have unique names.
 You cannot add new territories with names identical to the old territories.
 You will have the option to either change the territory’s name or replace the older territory with the new one.

-You can also define a Sales Region for Sales Managers to add territories in –
+You can also define a Sales Region for Admins and Sales Managers to add territories in –

 - Enter the Sales Manager’s name under Defining Sales Region and click Select/Draw.